iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## New in version 1.4.0
+Support for PresenceSensor.
+These sensors are mapped to Home Kit Occupancy Sensor.

 ## Fixed in version 1.3.4
 If door lock is offline, it caused Homebridge to exit